davef96/jsolver/README.md

 ![Speedup_vs_resolution_problem1](data/p1_solve_speedup.svg)

-The plot shows how speedup scales with resolution for problem 1 solver calls.
-Qualitatively, it looks about the same for `jax.jvp` calls.
+The plot shows how speedup scales with resolution for `problem 1` solver calls.
+Qualitatively, it looks about the same for `jax.jvp`, and similar for `jax.vjp` calls.
 However, note that you may run into [memory issues on GPU](#memory-allocation-gpu).

 <a id="execution-time-of-compiled-functions-cpu"></a>